 Office HoursOffice Hours: TBA

-Robert Lehmann is Professor of Music and Director of Strings and Orchestral Activities at the USM School of Music.
+Robert Lehmann is Professor of Music and Director of Strings and Orchestral Activities, Southern Maine Symphony Orchestra and the Portland Youth Symphony Orchestra at the USM School of Music.
 In addition to his duties at USM, he is Music Director of the North Shore Philharmonic Orchestra, the White Mountain Bach Festival in New Hampshire, and conductor of the Portland Youth Symphony Orchestra.

 A sought after adjudicator and clinician, Dr. Lehmann is a frequent guest at local and regional district and All State events, and has been invited to guest conduct the 2014 Vermont Music Festival, the 2015 New England Music Festival Association Orchestra, and adjudicate the 2016 American String Teachers National Conference National Orchestra Festival in Tampa, Florida.